-Once the sun goes down, there are equally impressive experiences to try and stargaze around ‘The City’ and in nearby cities like Oakland, San Jose, and Berkeley.
-If you’re in the mood for stargazing, here’s everything you need to know about how to plan a stargazing trip from San Francisco, where to go stargazing in the Bay Area, and the other fun space-related activities you can plan while waiting for the stars to come out.
+Having called San Francisco home for over three years, I know how much light pollution affects your stargazing prospects in the Bay Area.
+If you’re in the mood for stargazing, here’s everything you need to know about where to go stargazing in San Francisco and the Bay Area.
+There are also other fun space-related activities you can plan while waiting for the stars to come out.

 The Best Stargazing Spots in San Francisco